 Body sovereignty and diversity, therefore we resist violence against all marginalized beings and bodies.
 We support food sovereignty, gender and sexual diversity, migrant justice, fat liberation, and (non-human) animal rights.
 We encourage a critical approach to mainstream ideas about: mental & physical health; disability; beauty; poverty, class, and capitalism; racialization; nationalism, citizenship, and statehood; sex work; prisons, and punitive justice; and monogamy, relationships, and family.
 We are committed to Reproductive Justice; we support the right of pregnant persons to access abortion, but more than this we support the right of all people to a social reality that allows for non-coercive, community-supported reproduction; we understand that attaining this requires that we dismantle all systems of oppression.

 Indigenous sovereignties and decolonization – here and globally.
 We acknowledge that SFPIRG occupies unceded Indigenous land belonging to Coast Salish peoples.
 Based on our current knowledge, this includes the territories of the Musqueam, Skwxwú7mesh (pronounced Skohomish), Tsleil-Waututh (pronounced: slay-wa-tooth), and Kwikwetlem nations.
-We seek to support the varied strategies that Indigenous peoples are using to protect their land and their communities, and we commit to dedicating time and resources to working in solidarity.
+We support the varied strategies that Indigenous peoples are using to protect their land and their communities, and we commit to dedicating time and resources to working in solidarity.
 We acknowledge that we, as people living and working on these lands, are accountable to the laws and protocols of the people who have cared for this land since time immemorial.
 It is our intention to continue learning how to honour this responsibility.

 Self-representation, self-determination, and empowering student and community leadership; therefore, we value individuals and communities working and speaking from their own experience.
 We respect that our different life experiences, social locations, and community histories necessarily requires a diversity of approaches, and we seek to support skill sharing, mentorship, mutual feedback and capacity building.